AlfredJKwack/BuyMyLove-GiftLIst/docs/Architecture.md

 - **GiftList**: Displays all gifts, allows anonymous users to mark as bought.
 - **GiftForm**: Admin-only, for adding/updating/deleting gifts and images.
 - **AuthForm**: Handles admin OTP login/logout.
-- **Supabase Edge Functions**: Secure backend logic for all gift actions.
+- **Backend Edge Functions**: Secure backend logic for all gift actions.
-- **Supabase Storage**: Stores and serves gift images.
+- **Backend Storage**: Stores and serves gift images.
-- **Supabase Auth**: Handles admin authentication via OTP.
+- **Backend Auth**: Handles admin authentication via OTP.

 ---

 ## Data Flow

-- All data operations (add/update/delete/toggle) are routed through Supabase Edge Functions for security.
+- All data operations (add/update/delete/toggle) are routed through backend functions for security.
 - Images are processed client-side (cropped/resized) before upload.
 - Anonymous users are tracked via a cookie-based ID, sent as a header for bought status toggling.
-- Admin status is determined by a valid Supabase session.
+- Admin status is determined by a valid JWT session.

 ---